Invention of radio: Stone Stone

-John Stone Stone labored as an early telephone engineer and was influential in developing wireless communication technology, and obtained dozens of key patents in the field of "space telegraphy".
+John Stone Stone worked as an early telephone engineer and was influential in developing wireless communication technology, and obtained dozens of key patents in the field of "space telegraphy".
 Patents of Stone for radio, together with their equivalents in other countries, form a very voluminous contribution to the patent literature of the subject.
-More than seventy United States patents have been granted to this patentee alone.
+Throughout his life, Stone was granted over 70 patents.
 In many cases these specifications are learned contributions to the literature of the subject, filled with valuable references to other sources of information.